 Dingess Elementary School

-- Dingess Elementary School's student population of 154 students has declined by 6% over five school years.
+- Dingess Elementary School's student population of 192 students has grown by 17% over five school years.

 |Students by Grade|

 - Dingess Elementary School is ranked within the bottom 50% of all 644 schools in West Virginia (based off of combined math and reading proficiency testing data) for the 2017-18 school year.